 Fidelity Select Technology (FSPTX)

-This may be the best choice overall if you're looking for an actively-managed technology fund.
-The performance for all the main time frames—1-, 3-, 5- and 10-year returns—places FSPTX ahead of the average fund in the category of technology sector funds.
-The portfolio consists primarily of large-cap technology names like AAPL and MSFT.
-Expenses are reasonable at 0.72%.
+This may be the best choice if you're looking for an actively managed tech fund.
+Its performance for one-, three-, five- and 10-year returns places FSPTX ahead of the average fund in this sector.
+The portfolio consists mostly of large-cap tech names like AAPL and MSFT.
+Expenses are reasonable at 0.71%.

 Columbia Global Technology Growth (CMTFX)

-CMTFX is an actively-managed technology mutual fund that invests in tech stocks around the globe.
-Performance beats the technology category average in the 5- and 10-year returns and the expense ratio is 0.99%.
+CMTFX is an actively managed fund that invests in tech stocks around the globe.
+Performance beats the tech category average in five- and 10-year returns, and the expense ratio is 0.97%.
 Top holdings include AAPL and MSFT.

 Fidelity Select Semiconductors (FSELX)

-Investors wanting focused exposure to semiconductor stocks may consider adding FSELX to their portfolio.
+You may consider adding FSELX to your portfolio if you want focused exposure to semiconductor stocks.
 Examples of FSELX top holdings include Intel Corp (INTC) and Qualcomm (QCOM).
-FSELX’s expenses are 0.73%.
+FSELX’s expense ratio is 0.72%.

 Fidelity Select Software and IT Services (FSCSX)

-Another focused, specialty technology fund from Fidelity is FSCSX.
+FSCSX is a focused, specialty tech fund from Fidelity.
 It concentrates its holdings in the tech sub-sector of software and information technology.
-A commonly known example of a software provider is Microsoft (MSFT), and Salesforce.com (CRM) is an example of information technology.
+Microsoft (MSFT) is a well-known example of a software provider, and Salesforce.com (CRM) is an example of info tech.
 Both of these are top holdings in FSCSX.
-The expense ratio is 0.72%.
+The expense ratio is 0.71%.

 Vanguard Information Technology Index (VITAX)

-This tech sector fund from Vanguard will appeal to investors who want a low-cost, passively managed mutual fund.
-Some investors will be priced out of VITAX with the minimum initial purchase requirement of $100,000.
-There's good news, however: A Vanguard ETF version (ticker VGT) has the same low expense ratio of 0.10% with a per-share price of around $200.
+This tech sector fund from Vanguard will appeal to those who want a low-cost, passively managed fund.
+Some will be priced out of VITAX with the minimum start-up purchase requirement of $100,000.
+But here's the good news: A Vanguard ETF version (ticker VGT) has the same low expense ratio of 0.10% with a per-share price of around $188.

-Technology stock mutual funds can be good investments for long-term investors with a high tolerance for risk.
-Technology is an aggressive growth stock category, which means that potential investors should be comfortable with price volatility—ups and downs in value—which can be more pronounced than a broadly diversified fund such as an S&P 500 Index fund.
+Tech stock mutual funds can be good choices for long-term investors with a high tolerance for risk.
+Tech is an aggressive growth stock category, so you should be comfortable with ups and downs in value that can be more pronounced than a broadly diversified fund, such as an S&P 500 Index fund.